zzgiabaozzbui/human-context/README.md

 **School A** says: everything should be `.md` — plain text, version-controlled, AI-readable, no fluff.
 **School B** says: humans need a real UI — navigable, searchable, beautiful, with syntax highlighting and a table of contents.

 Both are right.
 Both are incomplete.
-Most people pick a side. **Adults pick both.**
+Most people pick a side.
+But children pick a side — **Adults take both.**

 Your AI reads the `.md` files — your `CLAUDE.md`, your `memory/` folder, your `docs/`.
 But your teammates, your future self, your new hires — they need to *read* those files too, with actual eyes, in an actual browser, without squinting at raw markdown in VS Code.